jsreport/website/_posts/single-sign-on-with-keycloak.md

   - set `extensions.authentication.authorizationServer.endpoints.introspection` to the value of the `introspection_endpoint` key listed in the [Keycloak OpenID configuration](http://localhost:8080/realms/jsreport/.well-known/openid-configuration)
   - set `extensions.authentication.authorizationServer.endpoints.userinfo` to the value of the `userinfo_endpoint` key listed in the [Keycloak OpenID configuration](http://localhost:8080/realms/jsreport/.well-known/openid-configuration)

-your `jsreport.config.json` at this after these changes should look like this:
+Your `jsreport.config.json` after these changes should look like this:

 ```js
 {